What is a Second Chance Bank Account?

-Second chance checking is an option for consumers who have been denied a traditional checking account because of a troubled banking history.
+Second chance banking is an option for consumers who have been denied a traditional checking account because of a troubled banking history.

 It’s tough to navigate today’s world without a checking account.
 When you don’t have a checking account, it can be harder and in some cases more expensive to do things like pay your bills and cash or deposit your paychecks.
 Being denied a checking account also means your money is less secure as a checking account is a safe place to keep your money.